Faculty Guide to the Honor System

 HONOR CODE VIOLATIONS

-Possible violations are listed below followed by further explanation.
-Violations include, but are not limited to, the following:
+Possible violations include but are not limited to the following:

-• Failure to report a known or suspected violation of the Honor Code in the manner prescribed
+Failure to report a known or suspected violation of the Code in the manner prescribed.

-Altering previously graded work for a re-grade: may include altering a previously graded examination or test for a re-grade.
+Altering a previously graded examination or test for a re-grade.

 [ Back to the Top ]